NVIDIA/cuda-quantum/docs/sphinx/install.rst

       apt-get install -y --no-install-recommends openssh-server
     cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys

-You can launch this sandbox by entering the commands
+You can launch this sandbox by entering the commands below.
+Please see the `Sinularity`_ section above for more information about how to get the `cuda-quantum.sif` image, and how to enable GPU-acceleration with the `--nv` flag.

 .. code-block:: console